Amid coronavirus pandemic, black mistrust of medicine looms

 Those disparities make the availability of a treatment or vaccine urgent, even as the virus is currently projected to claim tens of thousands of lives.
 But given history, Peebles said he wouldn’t rush to accept a remedy.

-“If we got to a place where the government says, ‘Okay, now it’s time to take a vaccine,’ then I’m definitely going to be skeptical of their intentions,” he said.
+“If we got to a place where the government says, ‘OK, now it’s time to take a vaccine,’ then I’m definitely going to be skeptical of their intentions,” he said.

 Launched in 1932 by the U.S. Public Health Service, the Tuskegee study involved roughly 600 poor black men in Alabama who weren’t treated for the sexually transmitted disease so researchers could track its progress.
 The program was exposed and ended in 1972, and then-President Bill Clinton formally apologized in 1997.